 To help gauge the intensity and time required to achieve a state of balance, I’ve shared a few of my projects over the years.
-I don’t know about you, but I love a good before/after series… Enjoy!
+These range from post-move-in setup to closet touch-ups and hardware installation.

 Before & After – Three-Hour Project